NyaMisty/simple_dev_docker/README.md

 ## Caveat

-- Vim: Only vim-tiny included
+- Build: Not including gcc-multilib

-- Python: No Tkinter support, No xmlsec
+- Python: No Tkinter support, No xmlsec support